 Engineering design is a process engineers go through when designing solutions (Hynes, 2012).
 It is generally considered to consist of steps including defining problems, gathering information, generating ideas, modeling, analyzing whether the potential solution works, evaluating the solutions, making decisions, and communicating about the design with others (Moore et al., 1995).
 These steps fall into three stages – problem scoping, developing alternative solutions, and project realization.

 Engineering design is iterative, and engineers do not go through the steps in a linear manner (Adams et al., 2003).
 At any point in the process, designers may go back to an earlier step.
 For example, a team of designers may brainstorm some solutions and evaluate them.
 They may then gather more information after realizing the need for more information to better understand the problem.
-Another feature of engineering design is that design problems tend to have multiple solutions, so one problem could have several solutions to (Hynes, 2012).
+Another feature of engineering design is that design problems tend to have multiple solutions (Hynes, 2012).
 Thus, when practicing engineering design, designers also engage in problem solving (Hirsch et al., 2001).

 Importance of Engineering Design in Science Education

 One of the main goals of K-12 engineering education is to help students learn and practice engineering design (Marshall & Berland, 2012; Martin et al., 2015).
 Engineering design is central to professional engineering, so design-focused engineering education aligns learning at school with the experiences of engineers (Berland et al., 2014) and prepares engineers for the future (Cardella et al., 2008).
-Engineering design activities provide students with an authentic context to apply science and mathematics (Wendell, 2014), which motivates them to learn STEM content.
+Engineering design activities provide students with an authentic context to apply science and mathematics to problem solving (Wendell, 2014).

 Being able to connect science and mathematics, engineering design is often used as a vehicle for integrated STEM education (Guzey et al., 2017).
 In particular, engineering design is important for science education, as indicated in policy documents that call for an emphasis on design-based learning.
 For example, the Next Generation Science Standards highlight engineering practices and concepts as key components of science education (National Research Council, 2013).